lingchensanwen/QUDeval/code/criteria4_anchor_relevence/readme.md

 ### Directory structure

-example_reference_data.txt - example article, please replace this with articles you want to run eval on example_reference_tuning.txt - example article, please replace this with instances that you want to use to tune the threshold
+example_reference_data.txt - example article, please replace this with articles you want to run eval on. example_reference_tuning.txt - example article, please replace this with instances that you want to use to tune the threshold

 ### [for gpt base](https://github.com/lingchensanwen/QUDeval/tree/main/code/criteria4_anchor_relevence/gpt-base)
 <code>!python gpt_response</code> to get zero-shot and few-shot gpt eval, by default we're using the best model gpt-4.